The radical evolution of Ezra Williams

 Williams has previously spoken about feeling like they couldn’t change their artist name, having built up a fanbase under the Smoothboi alias.
 But recent months offered a timely opportunity.
 The style of music they were working on was changing – leaving their lo-fi beginnings behind in favour of fuller, fleshed-out band arrangements with new depth and dynamism – and rebranding before their debut album felt like a comfortable juncture to make the switch.
 “I feel like it’s not that big of a deal,” they say with a gentle smile.
 “Although I do sometimes get messages from people being like, ‘Why did you do it?
 I love that name’.”

-While Williams was still operating under that beloved old handle, they became a part of an important pop culture moment that drew legions more fans into their world.
+While Williams was still operating under that beloved old handle, they became a part of an important pop culture moment that drew legions of fans into their world.
 Last year, their 2020 single ‘My Own Person’ – a moving song that searches for who Williams really is – was used in the hit Netflix coming-of-age drama Heartstopper.
 It soundtracked a scene where Nick Nelson (played by Kit Connor) questioned his own identity, scrolling through articles and online quizzes offering to determine his sexuality.
 For Williams, it was a full-circle moment.

 “When I was writing that song, I was watching [Norwegian drama] Skam and there’s a scene where one of the main characters is looking up ‘Am I gay?’ quizzes on his laptop,” they explain.
 “I wrote it around the time I was watching that, so it ending up on the soundtrack of another show where that was happening was cool.”